-238 20 ILCS 3855/1-75(h).
+245 20 ILCS 3855/1-75(h).

-239 83 Ill.
+246 83 Ill.
 Admin.
 Code. §§ 1200.110, 1200.220.

-2. Suppliers may not necessarily pay the Supplier Fees on time (or pay them at all).
+- Supplier Fees.
+The Supplier Fees are collected from the "winning bidders" based on the recommended blocks approved by the Commission; the Supplier Fees associated with the blocks that are not procured are not collected. - 2.
+Suppliers may not necessarily pay the Supplier Fees on time (or pay them at all).
 Suppliers that have bids that are approved by the Commission proceed to the contract execution process with the utility and will get paid under that contract whether or not they have paid the Supplier Fees.
 When the structure of fees was first introduced, non-payment of the Supplier Fees was an event of default under the contract with the utility.
 Suppliers had a very strong incentive to pay the Supplier Fees as failure to do so meant that they would not be able to be compensated under the contract from winning the bid.
 As procurement events came to be IPA-run, this structure was abandoned as the responsibility for assessing fees to bidders belongs to the IPA and not the applicable utility.
 The incentives for suppliers to pay the Supplier Fees were reduced as a result.